 Legislative Review—The General Assembly has 120 days to review and act on the regulation.

-Final Regulation—If approved or if the review period expires without action, the regulation becomes effective upon publication in the State Register.
+Final Regulation—If approved or the review period expires without action, the regulation becomes effective upon publication in the State Register.

 Final Approval—After revisions and internal approvals, the regulation becomes enforceable by law.